0xMatthew/CLARA2/README.md

 2. Set at least one of following environment variables so that CLARA 2 can use TTS:

     ```bash
     export GOOGLE_APPLICATION_CREDENTIALS="/path/to/your/service-account-file.json"
     export ELEVEN_API_KEY="your_elevenlabs_api_key"
     ```

 3. Install the required Ubuntu packages:

     ```bash
     sudo apt update
     sudo apt install -y libgl1-mesa-glx libglib2.0-0 libsm6 libxrender1 libfontconfig1 tesseract-ocr libreoffice imagemagick
     ```

+4. Install the required python packages by running the following in the CLARA2 directory: `pip install -r requirements.txt`

-4. Using WSL Ubuntu, navigate to the root directory of this repo, and run the following commands in Bash to launch CLARA 2:
+5. Using WSL Ubuntu, navigate to the root directory of this repo, and run the following commands in Bash to launch CLARA 2:

 - `chmod +x CLARA2.sh`
 - `./CLARA2.sh`